CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/session-details/serverdetails.md

 ---
 title: "ServerDetails"
 linkTitle: "ServerDetails"
-description: "Used when opening a session/connection with a server."
+description: "The data type representing configuration for establishing and maintaining a connection/session with a server."
 ---

 # {{% param title %}}